PoisotLab/ms_metaweb_transfer/README.md

 using the entire network to estimate the threshold does not lead to overfitting;
-that using a subset of species would yield the same threshold; that decreasing the quality of the original data by adding of removing interactions would minimally affect the predicive accuracy of RDPG applied to the European metaweb;
-and that the networks reconstructed from artifically modified data are reconstructured with the correct ecological properties.
+that using a subset of species would yield the same threshold; that decreasing the quality of the original data by adding of removing interactions would minimally affect the predictive accuracy of RDPG applied to the European metaweb; and that the networks reconstructed from artificially modified data are reconstructed with the correct ecological properties.

 The left and right subspaces for the European metaweb, accompanied by the threshold for prediction, represent the knowledge we seek to transfer.
 In the